My art revolves around spiritual practices & philosophies, ancient wisdom, and the struggle of being human

 I am inspired by the clues, knowledge and technologies, left behind by those advanced civilisations & intelligences, that were on the earth long before mankind as we know it, existed.

 I acknowledge and express suffering through my work.
 It’s not always easy being human.
 It can be a struggle at times.
-There are times one just wants to end it all, on the spot.

 I love simplicity.
 Rendering the concept to its simplest form.